pablop16n/web-docs-scorer/README.md

 | 0.5 → 0 | 0.5 → 0.3 | 0.67 → 0.4 |
 | 0 | <0.3 | <0.4 |

 Not only the relative values are adapted (_punctuation_score_, _bad_chars_score_, _numbers_score_), also some absolute values need to be more flexible depending on the language.
 We use the punctuation ratios to transform the values of _big_segments_score_, _largest_segments_score_ and what we called 'short segments', which are ignored in somes scores.
-For example, Spanish use 1000 word characters as a reference for _largest_segments_score_ with a median of 2.4 in punctuation characters, in Japanese, with 6.5, 369 characters is enough according to the inverse cross-multiplication:
+For example, Spanish use 1000 word characters as a reference for _largest_segments_score_ with a median of 2.4 in punctuation characters.
+In Japanese, with 6.5, 369 characters is enough according to the inverse cross-multiplication:

-`2.4 * 1000 / 6.56.5`
+`2.4 * 1000 / 6.5`

 The relationship is inversely proportional, the more punctuation each word characters, the less word characters the language will use on average.